aprilmelody93/Pitch-Noodle/README.md

 * Wave

 # Running as .exe file (recommended)
+First download this as a zip file and extract it to your computer.
+* If working with pitch, click on the Pitch training folder then lauch the the Pitch.exe file.
-In the dist folder, click on the main.exe file.
+* If working with intonation, click on the Intonation training folder then launch the Intonation.exe file.
 This should run the application on your computer without the need to install anything else.
 Note: This does not work on a Mac and has only been tested on Windows 10.

 # Running as .py file
-The only file you need to run in main.py.
+The only file you need to run in Pitch.py or Intonation.py.
 Use pip to install all required third-party packages listed above: `pip -r requirements.txt`

 If using an IDE such as Visual Studio Code or Sublime, simply run the main.py file

 If you don't have an IDE:
 * Open up the terminal on your computer
 * cd to the appropirate folder (e.g. cd /Users/aprilmelody/Desktop/PythonIntonationApp)
-* type in python main.py
+* type in python Pitch.py

 # Tutorial Walkthrough
 Using the application is simple!
 Here's a step-by-step: